nu11zy/rscc/README.md

 rscc > agent host <agent_id> <url>
 ```

+> [!TIP]
-> **TIP:** If you want to download agent to your machine, you can use SCP: `scp rscc:<agent_name> /path/to/local/file`
+> If you want to download agent to your machine, you can use SCP: `scp rscc:<agent_name> /path/to/local/file`

+> [!NOTE]
-> **NOTE:** If you delete the agent, any already running instances won't be able to reconnect to the server.
+> If you delete the agent, any already running instances won't be able to reconnect to the server.
 To temporarily allow them to reconnect, restart the server with the `-i / --insecure` flag.

 ### Target